 For example, if a sales person is closing 50% of the opportunities that they have and are working on 6 opportunities per month, they will be winning 3 deals per month.
 If they could increase the number of opportunities worked on to 8 per month and maintain their 50% closing rate, they will win 4 deals.
 Suddenly they have grown their additional business by 33%.

 Basically, if you are doing well, it doesn’t mean you can’t do better.

-TOP 5 SALES ACTIVITIES THAT DELIVER RESULTS
+TOP 5 SALES TRAINING TIPS THAT DELIVER RESULTS

 1. Make sure that you are visiting your clients.
 No Excuses.
 This is the Golden Rule of selling.
 Segment your customers and identify an appropriate call cycle for them.

 - What is the value of your pipeline?